Easy Beer Bread

 Notes

-- I use ale or an IPA as opposed to something too light like a domestic beer or something too heavy like a stout.
+- Use ale as opposed to something too light like a domestic beer or something too heavy like a stout.

-- I use sprouted spelt because I prefer it over non sprouted flour, but use what you have, whether it is whole wheat or all purpose white.
+- I use sprouted spelt because I prefer it over non sprouted flour, but use what you have, whether it is whole wheat flour or white all purpose flour.
+You can even use self-rising flour if you prefer.

 - I also use some almond flour.
 It lends the bread a nutty taste I love.
 I buy my fine almond flour at Trader Joe’s.
 If you don’t have almond flour, just add the same amount of whatever flour you’re using.